 Vegan Pumpkin Bread

 Hey guys, Christine here!
-It's Sweet-Tooth Friday and as promised, today's post is a continuation of last week's preparation of fresh pumpkin puree!
-Get ready to fill your home with the smells of the season because we're baking everyone's favorite fall treat: Vegan Pumpkin Spice Bread.
+As promised, today’s post is a continuation of last week’s preparation of fresh pumpkin puree!
+Get ready to fill your home with the smells of the season because we’re baking everyone’s favorite fall treat: Vegan Pumpkin Spice Bread.

 And guess who has a home filled with the warm aroma of pumpkin spice right now…the No-Meat Athlete himself!
 That's right, I'm baking at my brother's house!